 Back to the home page

-Nowadays, it's easy to install a Samsung printer or scanner in Linux Mint and Ubuntu.
+Nowadays, it's easy to install a Samsung printer or multifunctional in Linux Mint and Ubuntu.
 You can do it like this:

 1. Turn on your printer.